Lufeng-qy/Lufeng-qy.github.io/_pages/cv.md

 * Duties included:

-  * Mechanically studied a new coarse-graining framework for integrate-and-fire (IF) network to reduce the dimensionality.
+  * Mechanically studied a new coarse-graining framework based on flow method for integrate-and-fire (IF) network to reduce the dimensionality.

   * Rebuilt and improved a spatially ordered spiking neural network (SNN) model that matches the experimental result about neural variability.